Giacomo Lauri-Volpi: Career and assessment

 Lauri-Volpi recorded a number of opera arias and duets for European and American gramophone companies during the height of his fame.
-His voice was a brilliant instrument at its zenith: bright, flexible and ringing in tone.
-He had astonishingly easy and penetrating high notes and possessed a shimmering vibrato which made his voice instantly recognisable both on disc and in the theatre.
+His voice was an instrument at its zenith: bright, flexible and ringing in tone.
+He had easy and penetrating high notes and possessed a vibrato which made his voice instantly recognisable both on disc and in the theatre.

 He sang roles as diverse as Arturo (in Bellini's I Puritani) and Otello (in Verdi's Otello).
 In the process, he cemented his position as one of the supreme opera singers of the 20th century, even though he faced stiff competition from a remarkable crop of rival Mediterranean tenors during his prime in the 1925-1940 period.
 (They included Beniamino Gigli, Giovanni Martinelli, Aureliano Pertile, Francesco Merli, Galliano Masini, Tito Schipa, Antonio Cortis and Renato Zanelli—as well as the young Alessandro Ziliani and Giovanni Malipiero.)

 Lauri-Volpi was a cultured, intelligent man with a fiery temperament and firm opinions.
 He retired to Spain after World War II and died in Burjassot, near Valencia, at the age of 86.